Instructor, Jazz Studies

 Faculty of Fine and Applied Arts

-Originally from Québec City, André Lachance has been based in Vancouver since 1990.
-He has been a member of the Brad Turner Quartet, the Peggy Lee Band, the Guillaume Bouchard group, the Bruno Hubert Trio, the Ian McDougall Quartet/Sextet, the Chris Gestrin Trio, the Hard Rubber Orchestra, the Kate Hammett-Vaughan Quintet, Stillpoint, the Kevin Elaschuk Quartet and many more ensembles, as well as leading his own group as a guitarist, Quatuor André Lachance, with Chris Gestrin, Brad Turner and Joe Poole.
+Originally from Quebec City, Andre Lachance has been based in Vancouver since 1990.
+He has been a member of the Brad Turner Quartet, the Peggy Lee Band, the Guillaume Bouchard group, the Bruno Hubert Trio, the Ian McDougall Quartet/Sextet, the Chris Gestrin Trio, the Hard Rubber Orchestra, the Kate Hammett-Vaughan Quintet, Stillpoint, the Kevin Elaschuk Quartet and many more ensembles.

 He's led his own ensemble, Quatuor Andr Lachance (on guitar and compositions) since 2010, featuring Brad Turner on piano and Rhodes, Chris Gestrin on Moog bass and Joe Poole on drums.
 The group released their first album The Orange Challenge in January of 2017.
 It was nominated in the Jazz Artist Of The Year category at the 2017 Western Canadian Music Awards.